dotnet/corert/Documentation/how-to-build-WebAssembly.md

 # How to run a WebAssembly application #
 1. Ensure you have Edge (Windows only), Chrome or [Firefox](https://www.getfirefox.com).
 2. Launch HTTP server which will serve folder with generated html/wasm files.
 For example `http-server` from npm will serve, but any other option can do too.
 Without HTTP server, browser will prevent donwloading wasm file due to CORS restrictions.
  *Note*: If you have FireFox, you can disable CORS for local files by going to `about:config`, setting `privacy_file_unique_origin` to `false` and restarting FireFox.
-Once the changes are applied you will be able to open HTML files locally.
+Once the changes are applied you will be able to open HTML files directly from the file system without an HTTP server.
 3. Open the generated html file in the browser and look at the on-screen console for output.

 # Useful tips #